Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 After going through the startup process described above, set the temperature to 250°F, and let the Pit Boss come up to temperature.

-We Are going to cook the chuck roast low and slow to high final temperature, similar to a beef brisket, rather than cooking it to a certain doneness like a prime rib or a good cut of steak.
+We are going to cook the chuck roast low and slow to a high final temperature, similar to a beef brisket, rather than cooking it to a certain doneness like a prime rib or a good cut of steak.

 Cooking Time